blinklet/blog-posts/python-classes-with-pyxel-game/python-classes-with-pyxel-game.md

 % Learning to use Python classes

-I wrote this tutorial for people who are learning Python and are now ready to explore object-oriented programming and Python classes.
-I assume the reader has already learned the [basics of Python programming](https://www.brianlinkletter.com/2020/09/python-the-minimum-you-need-to-know/).
+This tutorial will demonstrate object-oriented programming and Python classes.

-I think that most people learn best when working on a practical project, so this tutorial will show readers how to build a simple game that they can share with their friends and family.
-While building the game, I demonstrate the types of problems solved by using classes and use Python classes to build and manage multiple game elements.
+I think that most people learn best when working on a practical project, so I will show readers how to build a simple game that they can share with their friends and family.
+While building the game, I demonstrate the types of problems solved by using Python classes and I use Python classes to build and manage multiple game elements.

 <!--more-->

 > NOTE: I realize this is off-topic for my blog.
 I used the Pyxel game framework as an tool to introduce Python programming to my child.
 After using Pyxel to build a game, I thought that it provided a good example of using Python classes in an easy-to-understand way.

+I assume the reader has already learned the [basics of Python programming](https://www.brianlinkletter.com/2020/09/python-the-minimum-you-need-to-know/).

 # Python Classes

 A [Python class](https://docs.python.org/3/tutorial/classes.html) is a type of Python object used in [object-oriented programming](https://www.freecodecamp.org/news/object-oriented-programming-in-python/).
-Programmers create instances of classes, by [instantiating](https://realpython.com/python-class-constructor/) a class, and then use or modify those instances' attributes in their programs.
+Programmers create new objects by [instantiating](https://realpython.com/python-class-constructor/), or calling, classes.
+They may then use or modify those instances' attributes in their programs.

-Each instance of a class is a unique object that may contain data, called data attributes, and functions, called methods.
+Each instance of a class is a unique object that may contain variables, called data attributes, and functions, called methods.

 Each class also contains an initialization function, called a constructor, that runs when a new instance is created.
 It defines the initial state of the instance, based on code defined in the constructor function and any data that may be passed into the instance, when it is created.

-To demonstrate the simple use of Python classes, this tutorial will show you how to build a game using Python and the Pyxel framework.
+To demonstrate using Python classes, this tutorial will show you how to build a game using Python and the Pyxel framework.
 You will use Python classes and learn [fundamental object-oriented programming concepts](https://realpython.com/python3-object-oriented-programming/) such as inheritance[^1].

 [^1]: I ignore more complex object-oriented concepts such as [composition and interfaces](https://realpython.com/inheritance-composition-python/).
 Object inheritance is suitable for simple-to-intermediate complexity programs and is relatively easy to understand, compared to other object-oriented programming topics.
 It is also the correct way to manage objects in the game creates in this tutorial because each subclass created has an "is a" relationship to its parent class.